Module 6 Quick Field Guide

 L2 Pro Drone Mode

 Drone mode is available on the L2 Pro only.
-Compatible drones: DJI M300 RTK, M350 RTK, and M400 MTX.
+The K2 is a handheld-only device and is not drone-mountable.
+Compatible drones for L2 Pro: DJI M300 RTK and M350 RTK.
 The drone provides RTK positioning via its own GNSS system.

 - Remove the RTK module from the L2 Pro before mounting.
 In drone mode, the drone provides RTK.
 The L2 Pro's own RTK module must be removed before the device is installed in the mounting bracket.